GeoscienceAustralia/hiperseis/seismic/inventory/README.md

 ## Requirements

-The Python library requirements for using the tools and workflow of this package are listed in `requirements.txt`.
+The Python library requirements for using the tools and workflow of this package are listed in `requirements_common.txt` for all platforms, plus additional platform specific requirements listed in `requirements_linux.txt` for Linux and `requirements_win32.txt` for Windows.
 The package is written for Python version 2.7 or >=3.5.
 To install the library requirements, run

+&nbsp;&nbsp;&nbsp;&nbsp;`pip install -r requirements_common.txt`

+followed by platform-specific requirements:

+&nbsp;&nbsp;&nbsp;&nbsp;`pip install -r requirements_linux.txt`  (for Linux)

+OR

-&nbsp;&nbsp;&nbsp;&nbsp;`pip install -r requirements.txt`
+&nbsp;&nbsp;&nbsp;&nbsp;`pip install -r requirements_win32.txt`  (for Windows)

+The scripts in this package also require Seiscomp3 to be installed on the host system and to be visible in the PATH.
+The installation of Seiscomp3 requires admin privileges and configuration by a knowledgable user.

 ### Performance note

 Version 1.1.0 of the obspy library has a severe performance problem scaling up reading of large sc3ml inventory files at the size of data we typically process.
-Geoscience Australia has produced a fix for this issue (TODO: add link), enabling users to use the patched version.
+Geoscience Australia has produced [a fix for this issue](https://github.com/medlin01GA/obspy.git), enabling users to use the patched version.
 Until the release of future version of obspy incorporating this patch, produce a custom build of obspy to allow runtime in the order of minutes rather than many hours for loading sc3ml IRIS inventory.